aebabis/roguelike/BACKLOG.md

   - Special inventory slot for TheTreasure?
   - Make enemies drop their items
   - Improve/clarify interface for repositioning creatures
-  - Fix dungeon generator to use proper boundaries (open/closed)
-  - Auto-pathing
   - Make all movement effects use `dungeon.moveCreature`
   - Show enemy resistances in UI
 - Med